oscarpeters/ColorE-ink-converter/README.md

 Therefore, made this not so handsome Python program to convert the pictures automaticly in matter of seconds.

-The program is tested on `MacOs`, `Windows`, and `Linux` were the Windows version has some issues when converting to dithered picture to a `.RAW` file.
+The program is tested on `MacOs`, `Windows`, and `Linux` were the Windows version has some issues when converting dithered picture to a `.RAW` file.

 | Maps        | Usage           |
 | ------------- |:-------------:|